Business Visa for 3rd-Country Nationals

 - extract of the criminal record + apostille stamp / super legalized from your home country, not older than 90 days *,

-- proof of at least 110.000 CZK for living expenses for the duration of your stay (bank statements),
+- proof of at least 149.000 CZK (2022) for living expenses for the duration of your stay (bank statements, payment card, other proof),

-- Proof of Residence in Czech Republic; rental contract + owner's permission (we have a template),
+- Proof of Residence in Czech Republic; rental contract + landlord's permission (we have a template),

-Note I: US citizens can use an afidavit from the US embassy or a sworn statement instead of a US criminal extract (nowadays, actually 2: state and federal) for the trade license registration, other nationalities can not.
+Note I: US citizens can use an afidavit from the US embassy in Prague instead of the 2 US criminal extracts (state and federal) for the Trade License registration, other nationalities can not.

-For many people, especially the 110.000 CZK is a problem, but if you are not able to show that you have enough money for living expenses in Czech Republic or do not have proof of residence (or a fake proof) your Visa application will be rejected.
+For many people, the 149.000 CZK is a problem, but if you are not able to show that you have enough money for living expenses in Czech Republic or do not have proof of residence (or a fake proof) your Visa application will be rejected.

-3rd-Country National with Visa-Free Entry:Some people, come here on a Tourist Visa or have a Visa-Free Entry (American citizens and a few others), and want to change this Visa into a Business Visa.
+3rd-Country National with Tourist Visa or Visa-Free Entry:Some people, come here on a Tourist Visa or have a Visa-Free Entry (American citizens and a few others), and want to change this Visa into a Business Visa.
 There are six issues with this: